M-AV/M-AV.github.io/_drafts/Shoutout-to-Any.md

 Isn't that simpler?
 (Some might like [`All<T>(..)`][MSDN - All()] better for the 3rd one.
 But still..)

-By using `Any()` the code clearly tells the reader that we are only interested in whether the sequence contains any elements (that satisfy a condition).
+By using `Any()` the code clearly tells the reader that we are only interested in whether the sequence contains any elements (or contains any elements that satisfy a condition).
 It shows *intent*.

 `Any()` might also provide a performance increase compared to `Count()`. `Count()` is optimized when applied to a collection implementing the `ICollection` or `ICollection<T>` interface (in those cases it uses the property `Count` that is assumed to be faster).
 But if you have a sequence that do not implement either of those interfaces, `Count()` will go through *each element* in the sequence in order to count them.
-So if you have a very big sequence `Count()` might take quite a long time to execute, whereas `Any()` just have to see if there is an element (the overloaded `Any()` that accepts a predicate might have to through all the items also - but only if no elements in the sequence satisfy the predicate).
+So if you have a very big sequence `Count()` might take quite a long time to execute, whereas `Any()` just have to see if there is an element (the overload of `Any()` that accepts a predicate might have to through all the items - but only if no elements in the sequence satisfy the predicate).

 So unless you have a good reason *not* to use `Any()` I endorse you to use it.